To be eligible for the MPlan program students must meet one of the following two requirements:

-- Qualified graduates from relevant disciplines (minimum B- average) with 4-5 years of relevant experience.
-Relevant experience is determined by the admissions committee.
+- Qualified graduates from relevant disciplines (minimum B- average) with 2-3 years of relevant experience.
+Relevant experience is determined by the admissions committee, or

 All applicants are required to demonstrate their specific interest in the program and their work and educational experience relating to rural planning and development.

-For more information regarding application to the University of Guelph please refer to the Office of Graduate and Postdoctoral Studies Website.
+For more information regarding application to the University of Guelph, please refer to the Office of Graduate & Postdoctoral Studies website at Applying to Guelph.

-Please provide a current resume that gives a profile of your background and experience.
+Current resume or curriculum vitae: Please provide a current resume that gives a profile of your educational achievements, professional experiences, and voluntary experiences.

 Please be aware that any material collected towards a graduate application, (for example transcripts, reference letters, etc.) must be dated within the past year.
 Any material dated prior to a year from the application date will not be accepted.

 Good academic standing alone will not guarantee entry to the Program.
 One of our faculty members must be interested in, and willing to supervise, your research.
 It is therefore important that you state your research interests and goals clearly and succinctly.
 Work experience in a related setting is also considered especially useful in applying theory to practice and to identify research needs and topics.